Zonal and Meridional Means#

 in each plot, for the entire duration of time specified and also, if the user wishes, for each season (seasonal means): winter DJF, spring MAM, summer JJA, autumn SON (by setting

 seasonal_analysis: true in the recipe).

 At least regridding on a common grid for all model and observational datasets should be performed in preprocessing (if datasets are on different grids).
-Also note that currently it is not allowed to use the same dataset (with varying parameters like experiment or ensemble) for both CONTROL and EXPERIMENT (the use case for comparison between different experiments or ensembles for the same model will be implemented in a future release).
+Also note that it is allowed to use the same dataset (with varying parameters like experiment or ensemble or mip) for both CONTROL and EXPERIMENT (as long as at least one data parameter is different).

 Recipes are stored in recipes/

 control_model: control dataset name e.g. UKESM1-0-LL;

 observational_datasets: list of at least one element; if no OBS wanted comment out; e.g. [‘ERA-Interim’];

 analysis_type: use any of: lat_lon, meridional_mean, zonal_mean;